liijuh/quzzie_Template_Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

-Hello my name is quzzie and this is my final milstone at blue stamped engenering, during these three weeks at blue stamped engenering i was able to acheve the goal for making the car move by code, speed up, follow a line, avoide a modules and follow my hand.
-During these three weeks of coding building wireing and asembeling I am prowed for the acamplishment of coding the robot to do all these things.
-My biggest challenge at blue stamped engenering were coding wiring and building, because I was a beginner at bluestamped engernering I didn't know anything about what i was doing, but thanks to my instructer lee and the help of blue stamped engenering i was able o learn quickly about everything causing me to acamplise the achevement that ive made for example the robot being able to follow a line.
-So far at the end of blue stamped engenering i hope to on day learn to build a bridge when i become a civil engener, I am confedent i am going to reach my goal of becoming a civil engenering because of blue stamped engenerings help giving me more information about becoming an engenering.
+Hello, my name is Quzzie, and this is my final milestone at BlueStamp Engineering.
+During these three weeks, I was able to achieve my goal of making the car move with code, speed up, follow a line, avoid obstacles, and respond to my hand.
+Throughout this time, I focused on coding, building, wiring, and assembling.
+I’m proud of my accomplishment—getting the robot to do all these things was no small feat.
+My biggest challenges were learning how to code, wire, and build, especially since I was a beginner.
+At first, I didn’t know anything about what I was doing, but thanks to my instructor Lee and the support from BlueStamp Engineering, I was able to learn quickly and achieve great results, like getting the robot to follow a line.
+As my summer program comes to an end, I hope one day to learn how to build a bridge when I become a civil engineer.
+I’m confident I’ll reach that goal, and I’m grateful to BlueStamp Engineering for giving me the knowledge and inspiration to pursue engineering.

 # Second Milestone